 as they work on their final projects.

-The group flight departs from Los Angeles LAX Airport the evening of January 3rd and returns to Baltimore on January 26th.
-Students must budget for getting to Los Angeles on January 3rd.
+The group flight departs from Los Angeles LAX Airport and returns to Baltimore at the end of the program.
+Students must budget for getting to Los Angeles.

 Back To Top